The 2018 Farm Bill forever changed the history of hemp.

 But everyone still wants to know if CBD is legal…

-Essentially the 2018 Farm Bill legalized the cultivation, production, consumption, and possession of hemp and hemp-derived products at the federal level.
+Essentially the bill legalized the cultivation, production, consumption, and possession of hemp and hemp-derived products at the federal level.

 Seeing that CBD is derived from both hemp and its cousin plant marijuana, does this mean that hemp derived CBD is now legal in all 50 states?

 Be that as it may, it’s pretty much really really easy to obtain the best cbd hemp oil from anywhere in the world by just ordering online.
 Even if you’re camping in the middle of Alaska you can probably get it delivered in a couple days (Thanks Jeff Bezos)!

 While technically CBD hemp oil should be legal everywhere, CBD laws by state still vary.
 Individual states still have the power to ban CBD if they see fit.